gravitational/teleport/docs/4.3/admin-guide.md

     Teleport 4.0+ switched to GRPC and HTTP/2 as an API protocol.
 The HTTP/2 spec bans two previously recommended ciphers. `tls-rsa-with-aes-128-gcm-sha256` & `tls-rsa-with-aes-256-gcm-sha384`, make sure these are removed from `teleport.yaml`
     [Visit our community for more details](https://community.gravitational.com/t/drop-ciphersuites-blacklisted-by-http-2-spec/446)

+    If upgrading you might want to consider rotating CA to SHA-256 or SHA-512 for RSA SSH certificate signatures.
+The previous default was SHA-1, which is now considered weak against brute-force attacks.
+SHA-1 certificate signatures are also no longer accepted by OpenSSH versions 8.2 and above.
+All new Teleport clusters will default to SHA-512 based signatures.
+To upgrade an existing cluster, set the following in your teleport.yaml:

+    teleport:
+      ca_signature_algo: “rsa-sha2-512”

+    And updating, rotate the cluster CA [following these docs](#certificate-rotation).

 ### Backup Before Upgrading